tww-kookal/tww-booking/README.md

 # The Westwood Booking System
 ## Description
-TWW Booking is a comprehensive React-based booking management system designed for The Westwood.
+The Westwood Booking System is a React-based booking management system designed for The Westwood.
 Its primary purpose is to streamline the process of creating, searching, viewing, and updating room bookings for staff, while leveraging Google Sheets as the backend data store and Google Drive for document management.

 ## Key Features